Baby Won’t Stop Crying? Here’s What You Can Do Right Now!

 REMEMBER: Never shake your baby.
 If you feel you are at breaking point, put your baby down safely in their crib, walk away and call someone.

-Cry-Sis can put you in touch with parents who have been in the same situation.
+Cry-Sis can put you in touch with parents of babies who have been in the same situation.

 They too will be able to support you through this trying time.